quat1024/pingpingpingpingping/README.md

 # PingPingPingPingPing

-Packet spam debugger.
+Clientside packet spam debugger.

 ## Usage

-Log in, do some stuff, log out.
-PingPingPingPingPing will keep track of the packets you received and print a report to the log after logging out.
+Run the client command `/pingpingpingpingping start` to start logging packets, run `/pingpingpingpingping stop` to finish and save a report.
+(If this command is too long, it's aliased to `/ping5` :wink:)

-Packets are tracked by class name (vanilla named get reobfuscated to their class name).
+Packets are tracked by class name (vanilla names get reobfuscated to their mojang name).
 Some packets have "extractors" that provide additional context for each packet (for an entity update: which entity was updating, e.g.)

-A report is printed during login (any time before `ClientPlayConnectionEvents.JOIN` is fired) containing the packets exchanged during the login/ready process, and another report is printed during disconnection.
-I should really add a client command to start/stop recording and print reports on demand...
+## Wishlist

+* Track outgoing packets
+* Server-side version, to track incoming packets

 ## what does is the networking